MS-101/web-dev-1/readme.md

 - User Page: page for displaying user content
 - Post Page: page for post discussion
 - Search Page: page for searching all content
+- Reset Password Page: page for setting new password if user forgot the previous one

 ## Planned Functionalities:

-- password reset via email
 - deploy to AWS
 - media storage for user icons, community banners, community icons, post media and comment media